summerhanyuezheng/Volumecontrol/README.md

 # Volume control by hand tracking
 # Project Description:
-The project uses web camera to detect hands.
-It measures the distance between thumb and index finger to indicate the volume's high and low.
-Machine leanring knowledge was applied for hand detecting.
+The project uses a web camera to detect hands.
+It measures the distance between the thumb and index finger.
+The device’s volume changes accordingly based on how the distance changes.
 # Technology used:
 - Anaconda: I personally had trouble running the program on Mac terminal without using conda. but if yours running ok, then this step is not needed.
 - opencv : OpenCV-Python is a library of Python bindings designed to solve computer vision problems